-Welcome to the Lord's House this Holy (Maundy) Thursday evening for Divine Service.
+Welcome Welcome to the Lord's House this Holy (Maundy) Thursday evening for Divine Service.
 This night is known as Holy Thursday, for it is on this night that Jesus shows His love for the world as He begins His Passion, which will end with His death on the cross.
 But, before He retreats to Gethsemane to begin His Passion, He does an amazing thing - He institutes the Holy Sacrament of His Body and Blood for the forgiveness of sins.
 It is the institution of this Blessed Sacrament which shall be our focus this evening, for it is through the ongoing reception of Christ's very Body and Blood that Jesus continues to show His love for us by strengthening and preserving our faith in Him.
+It is for this reason that we sing the Gloria in Excelsis this evening, which has been absent in our Services since the beginning of Lent, for it is the Incarnation of our Lord which allows Him to give Himself up for our sins and to refresh us with His very Body and Blood in the Sacrament.
+However, our Alleluias and Gloria Patris are still kept from our lips as we embark this night on the Sacred Triduum (Three Holy Days), for our joy remains restrained until the Resurrection of our Lord on Easter.
 This night is also known as Maundy Thursday, which gets its name from the Latin word mandatum, meaning "command."
 On this night, Jesus told His disciples, "A new commandment I give to you, that you love one another; just as I have loved you, you also are to love one another" (John 13:34).

-The Stripping of the Altar

-The Service will conclude with the sacred Stripping of the Altar this evening, which symbolizes the beginning of Jesus' Passion as He is betrayed, taken into custody, humiliated at the hands of the soldiers, falsely accused, tried, and sentenced to death.
+The Stripping of the Altar The Service will conclude with the sacred Stripping of the Altar this evening, which symbolizes the beginning of Jesus' Passion as He is betrayed, taken into custody, humiliated at the hands of the soldiers, falsely accused, tried, and sentenced to death.
 As we begin to meditate upon our Lord's Passion, the church is emptied of its ornamental beauty and darkened.
-It will remain so until Easter morning when we come together to celebrate our Lord's glorious Resurrection.
+It will remain so until after the Divine Service on Holy Saturday morning, at which time the church will be decorated for our Easter Services.